 And so the baby name Celeste carries a dual meaning: both scientific achievement and spirituality, balanced in two short syllables.

-First, a celesta looks a little like an upright piano.
-It’s a late nineteenth century and early twentieth century instrument.
-You’ve probably heard it in Tchaikovsky’s “The Dance of the Sugar Plum Fairy” in The Nutcracker.
+A celesta looks a little like an upright piano.
+It’s a late 19th century and early 20th century instrument.
+You’ve almost certainly heard it in Tchaikovsky’s “The Dance of the Sugar Plum Fairy” in The Nutcracker.
 The celesta offers a magical, enchanted sound.

 If you know your opera, there’s “Celeste Aida” – heavenly Aida, from the famous Verdi opera.